isso-comments/isso/docs/docs/troubleshooting.rst

 The web console shows 404 Not Found responses
 ---------------------------------------------

-That's fine.
-Isso returns "404 Not Found" to indicate "No comments".
+Isso returned "404 Not Found" to indicate "No comments" in versions prior to 0.12.3.
+This behaviour was changed in
+`a pull request <https://github.com/posativ/isso/pull/565>`_ to return a code of "200" with an empty array.